rzommers/MotorModel/rtd/source/index.md

 source /[path_to_motor_folder]/python/bin/activate
 ```

-The source command must be repeated on each PC reboot, if Python needs to be used.
+The source command must be repeated on each PC reboot, when Python is being used.

 ## Dependency Downloads and Installations

-MotorModel, mphys, and omESP must all be downloaded and installed in the Python environment, and MISO must have its Python layer installed as well.
+MotorModel, along with dependencies mphys and omESP, must be downloaded and installed within the Python environment, and MISO must have its Python layer installed as well.

 Enter the terminal and navigate to the motor folder.
 Use the following lines of code to download and install the various Python-based dependencies.